 In a real estate market where inventory is extremely low, purchasing a new construction can be an ulterior route for moving into your dream home, while also providing you the benefit of being the first homeowner to ever live in this home.
-If this is something that interest you, here are the top factors to consider.
+If this is something that interests you, here are the top factors to consider.

 Vet the Builder